shubhanjal44/tej-india/SETUP_GUIDE.md

 Visit: http://localhost:3000

-You should see the SkillSwap India homepage.
+You should see the Tej India homepage.

 ### Check Database